TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

     :class: pb-4
     :card-height: 100

+    ..  card:: :ref:`System Requirements <system-requirements>`

+        The Installation Guide covers everything needed to install TYPO3.
+Including a preinstallation checklist and a detailed walk through that details every step of the installation process.

     ..  card:: :ref:`Installing TYPO3 <install>`

         The Installation Guide covers everything needed to install TYPO3.
 Including a preinstallation